cydriclopez/pgsql-query-json/README.md

 ### 5. Client code

+#### Client code origin

+This demo code started out as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
+I have largely maintained this demo code project.
+I tweaked it to make room for the tree-demo page by adding the ***Tree Demo*** button and implemented routing.
+It is in the ***Tree Demo*** page where we implement the client code in this tutorial.

 Our client code is written in ***Angular/TypeScript*** but it can be translated to any other web framework.
 People make a big deal of Angular's learning curve.
 Once you get over Angular's being a highly opinionated framework, then you will realize it is quite elegantly designed actually.
-Angular projects tend to be modular.
+Angular projects tend to be modular and thus manageable.

 Angular has built-in formalizations of stuff like Components, Directives, Dependency Injection, Singleton Service, PWA web service worker, RxJS Observables, Jasmine-Karma testing, and etc. These are all built-in baked into Angular.
 In other frameworks these may be provided by separate and disparate 3rd-party libraries.
 The latest Angular compiler has greatly improved in generating smaller code.

-This demo code started out as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
-I have largely maintained this demo code project.
-I tweaked it to make room for the tree-demo page by adding the ***Tree Demo*** button and implemented routing.
-It is in the ***Tree Demo*** page where we implement the client code in this tutorial.
+#### Client code GUI

 I added the ***Tree Demo*** button to display the tree-demo page:
 <br/>